-The Marine Biological Laboratory (MBL), located at Woods Hole Oceanographic Institution, will lead a MARINER Category 1 project to design and develop a cultivation system for the tropical seaweed Eucheuma isiforme to produce biomass for biofuels.
+The Marine Biological Laboratory (MBL), located in Woods Hole, will lead a MARINER Category 1 project to design and develop a cultivation system for the tropical seaweed Eucheuma isiforme to produce biomass for biofuels.
 Eucheuma is a commercially valuable species of “red” macroalgae, primarily cultivated in Asia, which has been difficult to propagate in a cost-effective manner.
 Cultivation of Eucheuma is labor intensive — making up almost 70% of the production costs — and is limited to easily accessible areas near shore.
 The MBL team will design and development a farm system that will mechanize the seeding and harvesting process to drastically reduce labor costs, and allow farms to be deployed in offshore areas to greatly expand large-scale production and increase biomass yield per dollar of capital.
 The ultimate goal of the project is to cost-effectively produce biomass in underutilized areas of the Gulf of Mexico and tropical U.S. Exclusive Economic Zones where year-round production is possible.
 MBL will investigate opportunities to deploy an experimental farm in Puerto Rico where a wide range of exposure to prevailing winds and waves creates an ideal testbed to understand the influence of environmental conditions on biological, physiological, and chemical properties of cultivated macroalgae.
 If successful, the project can disrupt the current practices in the red macroalgae market and reduce reliance on imports from foreign sources, and ultimately scale to production levels relevant for bioenergy production.

 If successful, MARINER projects strive to develop the tools needed to allow the United States to become a world leader in marine biomass production for multiple important applications, including the production of biofuels.